Vel' d'Hiv roundup: Background

-Planning the roundup

-The Vel' d'Hiv' Roundup, a part of the "Final Solution", a continent-wide plan to intern and exterminate Europe's Jewish population.
+The Vel' d'Hiv' Roundup, as part of the "Final Solution", was a continent-wide plan to intern and exterminate Europe's Jewish population.
 It was a joint operation between German and collaborating French administrators.
 The first anti-Jewish ordinance of 27 September 1940, promulgated by the German authorities, forced Jewish people in the Occupied Zone, including foreigners, to register at police stations or at sous-préfectures ("sub-prefectures").
 Nearly 150,000 people registered in the department of the Seine that encompasses Paris and its immediate suburbs.
 Their names and addresses were kept by the French police in the fichier Tulard, a file named after its creator, André Tulard.
 Theodor Dannecker, the SS captain who headed the German police in France, said: "This filing system subdivided into files sorted alphabetically; Jews with French nationality and foreign Jews had files of different colors, and the files were also sorted, according to profession, nationality and street."
 These files were then given to the Gestapo, in charge of the "Jewish problem."
-At the request of the German authorities, the Vichy government created in March 1941 the Commissariat Général aux Questions Juives or CGQJ (Commissariat-General for Jewish Affairs) with the task of implementing antisemitic policy.
+At the request of the German authorities, the Vichy government created in March 1941 the Commissariat Général aux Questions Juives or CGQJ (Commissariat-General for Jewish Affairs) with the task of implementing antisemitic policies.

 On 4 July 1942 René Bousquet, secretary-general of the national police, and Louis Darquier de Pellepoix, who had replaced Xavier Vallat in May 1942 as head of the CGQJ, travelled to Gestapo headquarters at 93 rue Lauriston in the 16th arrondissement of Paris to meet Dannecker and Helmut Knochen of the SS.
 The previous roundups had come short of the 32,000 Jews promised by the French authorities to the Germans.
-Darquier proposed the arrest of stateless Jews in the Southern Zone and the denaturalization of all Jews who acquired French citizenship from 1927.
+Darquier proposed the arrest of stateless Jews in the Southern Zone and the denaturalization of all Jews who acquired French citizenship since 1927.
 A further meeting took place in Dannecker's office on the avenue Foch on 7 July.
 Also present were Jean Leguay, Bousquet's deputy, Jean François, who was director of the police administration at the Paris prefecture, Émile Hennequin, head of Paris police, and André Tulard.